your daily adventures

 Our last day of riding, takes us further along the Glenn Highway.
 We work our way over Eureka Summit, but again in true Alaska style it is a long gradual uphill, not an alpine type climb.
 But with the Chugach Mountain Range to the south and the Alaska and Talkeetna Ranges to the north, the grandeur will keep your mind off the thighs.
 From the summit, it is a rolling downhill to our tours finish at Sheep Mountain.
 We'll try some more brews from the Kenai Peninsula tonight, relaxing outside our cabins with the Chugach Mountains and Matanuska Glacier at our door step.

-Glacier hiking on Matanuska Glacier, celebrate with dinner at famous Anchorage Brewpub
+Glacier hiking on Matanuska Glacier, celebrate with tasting at Anchorage Brewery

 After breakfast, we will switch gears bit with a stop at Matanuska Glacier.
 Accompanied and equipped by experienced glacier guides, we will explore the glacier up close and personal, walking across its vast blue ice fields.
-In the afternoon, we will drive back to Anchorage, where we celebrate the end of a great Alaskan adventure with dinner and a final tasting at one of Anchorage's excellent brewpubs.
+In the afternoon, we will drive back to Anchorage, where we celebrate the end of a great Alaskan adventure with a final tasting at one of Anchorage's excellent breweries..